 Small Stars with Small Planets (or White Dwarfs):

 KOI-256 - Using gravitational lensing in an eclipsing post-common envelope binary to measure accurate M dwarf/white dwarf masses, radii and temperatures.
-Here is a NASA press release about this study with a great video by IPAC's Dr. Robert Hurt:
+Here is a NASA press release about this study with a great video by NASA-IPAC's Dr. Robert Hurt:

 KOI-961 (now Kepler 42) - A small star with 3 sub-Earth-sized planets!
 Here is a news article in Nature about this study.

 Distilling Nearby M-Dwarfs for Terrestrial Exoplanets - A new Keck-HIRES Radial Velocity Planet Search.
 Uses new methods for measuring M dwarf metallicities, developed by Bárbara Rojas-Ayala.

 Characterizing the Cool KOIs - Identifying compelling Kepler planet-candidates that orbit cool stars (aka Cool KOIs) with Katherine Hamren, Everett Schlawin, Bárbara Rojas-Ayala, Kevin Covey and James Lloyd.
 Here's a talk I gave about this work at the First Kepler Science Conference, and a news article in Science Magazine.

 LAEDI - A technique to measure ultra-precise stellar radial velocities with Gautam Vasisht and J. Kent Wallace (JPL).

 Project Minerva - High-cadence radial velocity monitoring of nearby Stars with John Johnson and Co